For optimal health, your indoor lighting should contain the full wavelength spectrum that is found in natural sunlight.

 Seasonal Affective Disorder is a form of depression, in which symptoms of sadness, sleepiness and sluggishness coincide with lack of daylight from shorter fall and winter days.

-The symptoms of Seasonal Affective Disorder include change in appetite or weight, sleep problems, lack of energy, diminished sex drive, body aches or pains, memory loss, inability to make decisions, problems concentrating, low self-esteem, lack of interest in or enjoyment of activities, suicidal thoughts.
+The symptoms of Seasonal Affective Disorder include: change in appetite or weight, sleep problems, lack of energy, memory loss, inability to make decisions, problems concentrating, low self-esteem, lack of interest in or enjoyment of activities.

 Light therapy is effective relief for SAD, insomnia, sleep disorders, and various other ailments- after all, if light maintains a large role in our health, then diminished light could mean poorer health!

 Most Light Therapy is through the use of bright white Full Spectrum lights, usually in the form of light boxes equipped with fluorescent bulbs that produce at least 10,000 lux of light.
-Sitting or working close to these lights for 15-30 minutes a day during the winter months, trigger a natural process in our bodies, regulating our health and the way we feel.
+Sitting or working close to these lights for 15-30 minutes a day during the winter months triggers a natural process in our bodies, regulating our health and the way we feel.

 The Mechanics of Light Therapy